anjumArnab/core_dart/README.md

 **Why Use Callbacks**
 - To execute code after a task completes (e.g., async operations, UI updates).
-- To customize behavior of a function from outside (reusable APIs).
+- To customize the behavior of a function from outside (reusable APIs).
 - Common in Flutter widgets, event handlers, and network requests.
 ``` dart
 // Simulated DB query function